pawelkruzynski/docs/pages/cloud/dedicated/firewall_network/guide.en-asia.md

 >
 > The firewall is enabled automatically upon each DDoS attack, and cannot be disabled before the attack ends.
 This is why it is important to keep the firewall rules up to date.
 > As a default setting you do not have any configured rules, so all connections can be set up.
-> If you do have any, remember to check your firewall rules regularly, even if you disable it.
+> If you have chosen to not keep the firewall enabled, remember to check your firewall rules regularly.
 >